emacs-mirror/emacs/mps/manual/source/glossary/a.rst

     algebraic data type

         Algebraic data types aggregate or alternate a number of dissimilarly-typed objects.
-They are termed algebraic because they can be expressed as a sum-of-products: (a and b and c) or d.
+They are termed *algebraic*
+        because they can be expressed using the sum and product operators, for example (a and b and c) or d.

         Examples of algebraic data types include: structures, records, tuples, and unions.